ricoberger/script_exporter/README.md

     # optional
     timeout:
       max_timeout: <float>
+      enforced: <boolean>
 ```

 The `script` string will be split on spaces to generate the program name and any fixed arguments, then any arguments specified from the `params` parameter will be appended.
 The program will be executed directly, without a shell being invoked, and it is recommended that it be specified by path instead of relying on ``$PATH``.

 Prometheus will normally provide an indication of its scrape timeout to the script exporter (through a special HTTP header).
 This information is made available to scripts through the environment variables `$SCRIPT_TIMEOUT` and `$SCRIPT_DEADLINE`.
 The first is the timeout in seconds (including a fractional part) and the second is the Unix timestamp when the deadline will expire (also including a fractional part).
 A simple script could implement this timeout by starting with `timeout "$SCRIPT_TIMEOUT" cmd ...`.
 A more sophisticated program might want to use the deadline time to compute internal timeouts for various operation.
+If `enforced` is true, either globally or for the script, `script_exporter` attempts to enforce the timeout by killing the script's main process after the timeout expires.
+The default is to not enforce timeouts.

-For testing purposes, this timeout can be specified directly as a URL parameter (`timeout`).
+For testing purposes, the timeout can be specified directly as a URL parameter (`timeout`).
 If present, the URL parameter takes priority over the Prometheus HTTP header.
 If `max_timeout` is set in the configuration file, it limits the maximum timeout value that HTTP requests can specify.
 A `max_timeout` of 0 means no limit, allowing a script to remove a general `max_timeout`.

 ## Prometheus configuration